 Pecan Pie Recipe

-- 1 9-inch pie shell, frozen or chilled for an hour if freshly made.
-(See pie crust recipes.)
+- 1 9-inch pie shell, frozen (freeze for half an hour if freshly made) (I recommend our easy, flaky, sour cream pie crust)

 - 1 cup light corn syrup